How do dynamic electricity tariffs work?

 If you’re thinking of switching to a dynamic electricity tariff, here are some practical ways to get the most out of it and avoid higher bills:

-- Track prices daily: Use your supplier’s app, portal or alerts to stay informed about the day-ahead rates.
+- Check prices daily: Use your supplier’s app, portal, website or alerts to stay informed about day-ahead rates.

-- Shift your usage: Run high-energy appliances like EVs, ovens, dishwashers, washing machines or tumble dryers during low-cost hours.
+- Shift your usage: Run high-energy appliances like EV chargers, ovens, dishwashers, washing machines or tumble dryers during cheaper periods.

-- Automate when possible: Use smart plugs, timers or a full smart home system to automatically shift usage based on price signals.
+- Automate where possible: Use smart plugs, timers or a full smart home system to automatically shift usage based on price signals.

-- Compare suppliers carefully: Check standing charges, fixed unit rates and how each supplier applies dynamic pricing; some may add a markup to wholesale rates.
+- Compare suppliers carefully: Check standing charges, fixed unit rates and how each supplier applies dynamic pricing.

-- Monitor your bills: Keep an eye on your monthly usage and costs to make sure the tariff is still working for your lifestyle.
+- Review your bills: Keep an eye on your monthly usage and costs to make sure the tariff is still working for your lifestyle.

-With a little planning and the right tecnhology, dynamic tariffs can lead to meaningful savings, especially for households with flexible routines or smart home setups.
+With a little planning and the right technology, dynamic tariffs could lead to savings, especially for households with flexible routines or smart home setups.